 Amtrak turned to Stories Inc. to create a series of employer branding videos that tell stories of what it’s like to work there.

-Amtrak posted the videos to the AmtrakCareers YouTube channel, where viewers can get a sense of what it’s like to work at the organization.
-Amanda’s story appeared in a video geared toward campus recruiting for Amtrak’s Management Training Program:
+Amtrak posted the employer branding videos to the AmtrakCareers YouTube channel.
+This gave viewers a sense of what it’s like to work at the organization.
+Amanda’s story also appeared in a video geared toward campus recruiting for Amtrak’s Management Training Program: